namhyung/uftrace/doc/uftrace-record.md

     explicitly have the 'trace' trigger applied, those are always traced regardless of execution time.
 See *FILTERS*.

+\--daemon
+:   Start the daemon in libmcount.
+This loads the `libmcount-daemon.so` object.

 \--no-libcall
 :   Do not record library function invocations.
 Library calls are normally
     traced by hooking calls to the resolver function of dynamic linker in the PLT.